UNAMUNO HOUSE MUSEUM

 - Jubilados - 2.00 €

-The University of Salamanca, in its continuous effort to perpetuate and transmit Unamuno's thought and presence, has carefully maintained what was his environment during the years he served as Rector of the academic institution.
-To this end, the historical-artistic setting of the museum has been curated, striving to recreate the familiar and homely environment in which he lived, now open for visitation.
-Other areas of the house have been adapted to transform it into a center open for the study and research of Don Miguel's work.
+MUSEUM HOUSE INTERIOR The University of Salamanca, in its continuous effort to perpetuate and transmit Unamuno's thought and presence, has taken care to showcase the environment in which Unamuno's life unfolded during the years he served as Rector of the academic institution.
+To this end, the museum's historical-artistic setting has been carefully curated, seeking to recreate the familiar and home-like environment in which his existence transpired, now open for visits.
+Other areas of the house have been adapted to turn it into a center open to the study and research of Don Miguel's work.

-Throughout the year, exhibitions are held, organized by the Casa Museo itself or by other public entities, loaning them archival documents, books, or other heritage assets for display outside the Museum.
-Of particular importance was the exhibition "D. Miguel de Unamuno.
+Throughout the year, exhibitions organized by the Casa Museo itself or by other public entities are held.
+The House also lends archive documents, books, or other heritage assets for display outside the Museum.
+Of particular importance have been the exhibition "D. Miguel de Unamuno.
 A Life in Photographs" on the occasion of the 70th anniversary of his death, held in the Sala Santo Domingo de la Cruz in Salamanca, as well as the display of his "Drawings" on the occasion of the 75th anniversary of his death.